-Kevin Norman joined the Yale swimming coaching staff in August of 2010.
+Kevin Norman joined the Yale coaching staff in August 2010.

-Norman lives in Wallingford, Conn., with his wife, Kim, and son, Ryder.
+Norman lives in Wallingford, Conn., with his wife, Kim, and sons, Ryder and Cooper.